Updated: 31-Aug-22

 Oil Pan

-It's wise to upgrade your cork valve cover gasket to a rubber one.
+It's wise to upgrade your cork oil pan gasket to a rubber one.
 No gasket sealant is required and rubber gaskets are more leak-proof.

 Volkswagen part numbers: